staabm/staabm.github.io/_posts/2024-12-05-phpstan-php-version-in-scope.md

 ### How can you support my effort?

-I think working on this thing will be a multi month effort and will at least take dozens of pull requests.
+I think working on this thing will be a multi month effort and will at least take several dozens of pull requests.

 If you are hit by one of the problems I described above and feel the pain you might be interested in [sponsoring my free time efforts](https://github.com/sponsors/staabm), so I can spend more time on this problem.